Meet our amazing team of staff who will be working to bring our vision to life!

 Senior Lecturer in Mathematical Cognition, Department of Mathematics Education, Loughborough University

-Within the CEML, Iro will help develop novel methods for the sensitive assessment of numerical skills in the early years and examine how domain-general cognitive skills (e.g., executive functions) support early mathematical learning.
+Within the CEML, Iro helps to develop novel methods for the sensitive assessment of numerical skills in the early years and examine how domain-general cognitive skills (e.g., executive functions) support early mathematical learning.

 Natalie Flint